nboughton/swnt/README.md

     Use "swntools new [command] --help" for more information about a command.

 This is currently an alpha as there are a number of additions and changes to be made.

+## FAQ

+### Why not make a web app?

+Because [Sectors Without Number](https://sectorswithoutnumber.com/) already exists and is an awesome tool.
+Also, I live on the CLI.
+It's where I work, where I'm comfortable and I suspect I'm not alone in that. swnt lets me just hammer a few keys and instantly get something back without having to faff around with GUIs and that's how I like it.
+I also like using screenshots of the player maps as my actual maps in Roll20.
+It's got that awful 80s retro-scifi look that just burns the retinas in all the right ways.